Dense Fog Advisory issued for Coastal Hancock, Coastal Washington by NWS - News Break

 Dense Fog Advisory issued for Coastal Hancock, Coastal Washington by NWS

-Effective: 2021-06-22 03:26:00 EDT Expires: 2021-06-22 08:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
-Target Area: Coastal Hancock; Coastal Washington DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 8 AM EDT THIS MORNING * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Coastal Washington and Coastal Hancock Counties. * WHEN...Until 8 AM EDT this morning. * IMPACTS...Hazardous driving conditions due to low visibility.alerts.weather.gov
+Effective: 2021-06-21 22:39:00 EDT Expires: 2021-06-22 08:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Coastal Hancock; Coastal Washington DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 8 AM EDT TUESDAY * WHAT...Visibility one quarter of a mile or less in dense fog. * WHERE...Coastal Hancock and Coastal Washington Counties. * WHEN...Until 8 AM EDT Tuesday. * IMPACTS...Hazardous driving conditions due to low visibility.alerts.weather.gov